 If both is 1600, total is 100/8*1600= 20000.

-In the Data Interpretation section, there are questions divided in sets that are based on tables, graphs and Stacked Bar Graph.
+In the Data Interpretation section, there are questions based on tables, graphs and Stacked Bar Graph.
 The overall level of questions in this section varies from medium to difficult.
 The questions on DI in the IIFT Written Test require more calculations as compared to CAT DI questions.
-Further, Data Sufficiency has not been a part of the exam for past few years.
+Further, Data Sufficiency has not been a part of the exam since the past few years.

 The major areas from which questions may be asked are, analytical reasoning, coding - decoding, series, syllogism, input-output and verbal reasoning i.e. statements - assumptions and courses of action.
 In order to have balanced attempt, you should learn and practice the basic concepts of all the topics of reasoning with special attention to the above-mentioned areas.

-In IIFT, the marks per question in the reasoning section were 0.75.
-Generally questions based arrangement; selection criteria and mathematical operators are the easy ones in this section and should be solved first.
+Generally questions based on arrangements; selection criteria and mathematical operators are the easy ones in this section and should be solved first.
 Also, since this section is relatively easy one, you should try to maximize your score in this section.